thewizardplusplus/vk-bot/readme.md

 See details about the format: https://github.com/motdotla/dotenv#rules.

-A `.env` file will never modify any environment variables that have already been set.
+A `.env` config will never modify any environment variables that have already been set.

 ## Message object